searchspring-implementations/.github/profile/README.md

 If Cypress tests are failing in the `Snap Action` it can be helpful to run these tests locally to debug them.
 This can be done either headlessly via the `npm run test` script (this is what the `Snap Action` uses), or with the Cypress UI by using both the `npm run dev` alongside the `npm run cypress` scripts.

 ### Analyze Bundle
-Webpack is configure by default to split the code into "chunks" when dynamic imports are used.
-Sometimes it can be helpful to know which chunk contains certain components or code, this can easily be done by using Webpack's analyze tool.
+Webpack is configured by default to split the code into "chunks" when dynamic imports are used.
+Sometimes it can be helpful to know which chunk contains certain components or code; this can easily be done by using Webpack's analyze tool.
 You can view this by running the `npm run analyze` script.

 ## Step by Step Examples
 Generic code change: https://github.com/searchspring-implementations/.github/blob/production/CHANGES.md